Primary

 Browse all full body exercises

-Want Dumbbell Snatch in your program?
+See where Dumbbell Snatch fits in your weekly plan

 Start with dumbbell between feet, squat position.